blazek/lrs/lrs/help/source/index.rst

 General notes
 =============

+* **CRS.** Calibrated of LRS is done in one CRS to which lines and points are reprojected (if layers have different CRS).
+The CRS is either map canvas CRS if OTF is enabled otherwise line layer CRS.
+Note that max point distance and lines snap are in units used to build LRS (units are appended to fields labels).

-Routes id matching (e.g. finding points for line or route for event) is case insensitive in case of strings and it also accepts integers in fields of type string (e.g. lines may have route id field type integer and points type string).
+* **Route id** matching (e.g. finding points for line or route for event) is case insensitive in case of strings and it also accepts integers in fields of type string (e.g. lines may have route id field type integer and points type string).

-All options in all tabs are stored in project.
+* **Options** in all tabs are stored in project.
 The options of each tab are written to project when *OK* button is pressed (i.e. options are confirmed).
 Reset buttons in tabs will reset all options to **default** values.

-The plugin window is dockable, it means that it can be eithers used as dialog window or it can be docked in QGIS main window.
+* **Dockable window.** The plugin window is dockable, it means that it can be eithers used as dialog window or it can be docked in QGIS main window.